fltk/fltk/README.CMake.txt

 OPTION_USE_SYSTEM_LIBJPEG - default ON
 OPTION_USE_SYSTEM_ZLIB - default ON
 OPTION_USE_SYSTEM_LIBPNG - default ON
-   FLTK has built in jpeg zlib and png libraries.
+   FLTK has built in jpeg, zlib, and png libraries.
 These let you use system libraries instead, unless CMake can't find them.
+If you set any of these options to OFF, then the built in library will be used.

 OPTION_USE_XINERAMA - default ON
 OPTION_USE_XFT - default ON